vdao26/Spotify-Global-Trends/README.txt

 -'most_popular_artist_per_country()' - finds the most popular artist per country

 ##Team Member Contributions
+**Vivian Dao**
-**Vivian Dao** - SQLite Database functions
+- SQLite Database functions
--Focused on getting the pandas DataFrame into SQLite to write queries -Built the structure of the function_reference
+- Focused on getting the pandas DataFrame into SQLite to write queries
+- Built the structure of the function_reference

+**Vince Baluis**
+- Uploaded the current .csv file to GitHub
+- Created the function to read the .csv file
+- Created the analysis segment of the functions

 ##Code Review Process
 All functions have been reviewed by at least one other team member: